JoshuaOkoeguale/UI-UX-portofolio/README.md

 ## About Me

 Hello!
-I am Joshua Philip Okoeguale a UI-UX designer and  Animator, I have work on UI_UX projects that cut across Educational, Agriculture, Sales and Real Estates just to mention but a few, I help businesses Solve challengies and unlock growth.
+I am Joshua Philip Okoeguale a UI-UX designer and  Animator, I have worked on UI_UX projects that cut across Educational, Agriculture, Sales and Real Estates just to mention but a few, I help businesses Solve challengies and unlock growth.

 ## What I Do

-I make professional and indepth designs that are user friendly and highly intersactive
+I make professional and indepth designs that are user friendly and highly interactive

 ## My Portofolio
 A glipse of some of my project